 ExpandEnlarge the Federation by developing new partner representations in European countries where there is no current presence of EFIL/AFS, with focus on the European Union.

-In 2018 EFIL will focus on the topic of ‘Intercultural Learning challenges of the 21st Century in the 2018 focus’.
-Throughout the year numerous activities will take place around Europe focusing on different aspect of inclusion.
+In 2019 EFIL will focus on the topic of ‘Social impact – AFS volunteers as educators, changemakers and advocates for a better world’.
+Throughout the year numerous activities will take place around Europe focusing on different aspect of the theme.

 Discover our Activites